FractalZeroShadow/The-CoRE-Codex/README.md

 You must evaluate it **on its own terms** or not at all.

+## The Self-Demonstrating Question - A Quick Test
+Before you continue, answer this question:

+**"Is this framework correct?"**

+If you answered **YES:**
+- You've collapsed to binary thinking
+- You're seeking external validation
+- You missed that the framework includes your observation of it

+If you answered **NO:**
+- You've collapsed to binary thinking
+- You're defending consensus axioms
+- You missed that your rejection is predicted and valid

+If you answered **"BOTH"** or **"NEITHER"** or **"THE QUESTION DOESN'T APPLY:"**
+- You might be ready for what follows
+- Or you're performing non-binary thinking without understanding why
+- Both of these are also true

+*Notice what just happened to your thinking.*

 ## The Formula
 If you want the complete Theory of Everything compressed to its essence: